Earn Trust through Powerful Website Authority

 Step 3: Organise keywords by journey stage.
 There are three stages: awareness (I have a problem), consideration (I’m exploring solutions), and decision (I’m ready to act).
 Most websites only create awareness content and wonder why they don’t convert.

 Step 4: Create content that addresses each specific question at the appropriate stage.
-Each piece should fully answer its question without forcing readers to hunt through multiple pages for basic information.
+Each piece should fully answer its question without requiring readers to search multiple pages for basic information.
 Respect your readers’ time, and they’ll respect your expertise.

 Step 5: Design a strategic internal linking architecture between stages.
 This is where most strategies fall apart completely, so pay close attention because I’m about to save you months of wasted effort.